What do I need to know as a Civil Aviation Authority?

 FAA Academy Courses Delivered Outside the United States

 Resources permitting, the Aircraft Certification Service may be able to deliver a course outside the United States.
-Aircraft Certification Indoctrination Phase I and Quality System Audit Course are the most commonly requested courses.
+Aircraft Certification Technical Indoctrination and Quality System Audit (Part 1) are the most commonly requested courses.
 However, the Aircraft Certification Service may also consider requests for other Aircraft Certification courses, such as Part 21 Seminar – Revision 2 and Applying System Safety Principles to Certification of Aircraft Products.
 A Civil Aviation Authority may find it more cost effective to provide a course in-country so that a group of its employees (up to 25 people) can attend instead of sending a large number of its employees to Oklahoma City, Oklahoma for training.